pranay-ar/UnfairSlayers_Seldonian_oulad/README.md

 **Figure 3**: Seldonian Experiments using disparate impact and equalized odds as the definition of fairness on the _higher education_ attribute.

 We compare the performance of our quasi-Seldonian algorithm (QSA)(blue) with the random classifier (green) and logistic_regression (orange) models.
 The points and bands in each sub-graph denotes the mean value computed across 50 trials.

+## Summary

+In this tutorial, we implemented the Seldonian Toolkit on the OULAD dataset, building a classifier which predicts the success of a student in a given course.
+We played around with a variety of constraints, both differing in constraint format and the attribute considered for fairness.
+We compared the performance of the Seldonian Algorithm with respect to that of a Random Classifier and a Logistic Regression model with the help of `experiments` library.
+For the case of `higher_ed`, as the performance of the Seldonian Algorithm approaches that of a logistic regression model without constraints, the logistic regression model violates the fairness constraints very often, while the QSA algorithm always respects the fairness bounds and delivering similar performance.